Overview and Description of Prickly Pear Cactus

-I don’t know what’s more surprising to me: that a cactus is hardy enough to grow in USDA Zone 4 or that it should have such a pretty flower.
-Eastern prickly pear doesn’t have the stature of it’s dessert cousin Opuntia ficus-indica, which can top 15 ft., but this smaller version adds a touch of the mid-west to cooler climates and makes up for its diminutive size with its hardiness.
+Prickly Pear is a surprising cactus.
+It' is easy and undemanding to grow, hardy enough to survive in climates down to at least USDA Zone 2, and it has a cheery, delicate flower.
+Eastern prickly pear doesn’t have the stature of it’s dessert cousin Opuntia ficus-indica, which can top 15 ft., but this smaller version adds a touch of the southwest to cooler climates and makes up for its diminutive size with its hardiness.

-Both plants are edible, but it’s O. ficus-indica that produces the actual “prickly pear”.
+Both plants are edible, but it is O. ficus-indica that produces the actual “prickly pear”.
 Still, for an element of surprise in your mid-border, slip in an Eastern prickly pear or two.

 Eastern prickly pear doesn't get very tall, but it does tend to spread open and low as it grows.